Hi, I am Aditi

 Founder of !nfinite Hacks

-I'm presently working as a Software Engineer at MICROSOFT and managing !nfinite Hacks and DIGITISED.
+I'm presently working as a Security Engineer at ATLASSIAN and managing !nfinite Hacks.

 I have worn multiple hats as a Hacker, Engineer, Educator, Techno-Sociologist, Security Researcher, Blogger, and Public Speaker.